nickineering/dependamerge/README.md

-# Automatically merge Dependabot pull requests
+# Fine tune automatic merging for Dependabot pull requests

 Github includes an awesome feature called [Dependabot](https://dependabot.com/), which automatically creates pull requests to update your outdated dependencies.
 It supports